 Get news from Women’s Fund SouthCoast in your inbox.

 We both initiate and invite proposals from within the SouthCoast region.
-In the year 2021, priority will be given to education and health, safety, and wellbeing-related systemic interventions.
+Throughout 2022- 2023, priority will be given to living-wage focused education and training, particularly in the areas of early childhood education, and career preparation and health, safety, and wellbeing, including reproductive health information and access.
 Blueprint areas will be considered as well.

 Our grantmaking is dedicated to closing the gender gap that exists on the SouthCoast.
 Currently full-time working women in New Bedford earn 77% of their male counterparts in equivalent positions.
 At the same time 82% of women ages 25 – 44 are high school graduates compared to only 75% of men.
 Nineteen percent of women in this age group hold bachelor’s degrees compared to 16% of men, and 6% of women hold graduate or professional degrees compared to 4% of men.

 In response to the COVID-19 pandemic which dramatically impacted the SouthCoast region, we made a strategic decision to alter our 2020 grant process.
 We awarded emergency grants to frontline agencies that were able to deliver the most critical human services: Shelter, Food Security, and Mental Health.

 The following agencies and organizations were awarded one-time unrestricted grants to address COVID-19 pandemic needs: